Tropico 6

 El Presidente is now able to expand his godly benevolence to nearby islands.

-This new iteration also adds true features.
+This new iteration also adds true multiplayer features.
 There might be some concerns over saving 4h-long multiplayer games.
 However, the prospect of having an archipelago run by several dictators with different ideologies is quite thrilling.

 A lot of the game has changed but the essence is still there.
 You get to run a beautiful Caribbean island whilst struggling with famine, poverty, explosive cigars, religion, rebellions, allegiance to foreign superpowers and rivalry with Caribbean neighbors.
 You are still able to turn your island into a religious commune or a capitalistic intellectual haven.